sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

         + Issue stock, issue debt, or tap the cash flow of the business

     - Over the longer terms, returns for shareholders will be determined largely by the decision the CEO makes in choosing which tools to use.
-- Capital allocation is hte CEO's most important job
+- Capital allocation is the CEO's most important job.
-- Value per share is what counts, not overall size or growth
+- Value per share is what counts, not overall size or growth.
 - Cash flow, not earnings , determines value;
-- Decentralized organizations release entrepreneurial energies
+- Decentralized organizations release entrepreneurial energies.
-- Independent thinking is essential to long-term success
+- Independent thinking is essential to long-term success.
-- Sometimes the best opportunity is holding your stock
+- Sometimes the best opportunity is holding your stock.
-- Patience is a virtue with acquisitions, as is occasional boldness
+- Patience is a virtue with acquisitions, as is occasional boldness.

 ####  Kelly's Heroes : Bet Big
-- Many great investors intuitively bet big on their best ideas
+- Many great investors intuitively bet big on their best ideas.

 <img src="{{ site.url }}/assets/books/100_baggers/kelly_formula.png" height="300" width="500">